-A Floodplain Permit shall be obtained from the City of Oakley before construction, issuance of a Grading Permit or Building Permit, and commencement of development on any property within-any area of special flood hazards established in Section 9 of this ordinance.
-Application for a Floodplain Permit shall be made on forms furnished by the City's Floodplain Administrator and may include but not be limited to: plans in triplicate drawn to scale showing the nature, location, dimensions, and elevation of the area in question; and the location of existing or proposed structures, fill, storage of materials, drainage facilities, or other development defined in this ordinance.
+A floodplain permit shall be obtained from the City of Oakley before construction, issuance of a grading permit or building permit, and commencement of development on any property within any flood hazard zone established in Section 6.12.114.
+Application for a floodplain permit shall be made on forms furnished by the City's Floodplain Administrator and may include but not be limited to: plans in triplicate drawn to scale showing the nature, location, dimensions, and elevation of the area in question; and the location of existing or proposed structures, fill, storage of materials, drainage facilities, or other development defined in this chapter.
 Specifically, the following information is required:

-(a) Proposed elevation, in relation to mean sea level, of the lowest floor, including basement, of all structures.
-In Zone AO or VO, elevation of highest adjacent grade and proposed elevation of lowest floor of all structures;

-- (b) Proposed elevation, in relation to mean sea level, to which any structure will be floodproofed; - (c) All appropriate certifications listed in Section 18 of this ordinance; - (d) Description of the extent to which any watercourse will be altered or relocated as a result of proposed development; and - (e) Description of the extent to which grading is proposed within the SFHA.
+- a.
+Proposed elevation, in relation to mean sea level, of the lowest floor, including basement, of all structures.
+In Zone AO or VO, elevation of highest adjacent grade and proposed elevation of lowest floor of all structures; - b.
+Proposed elevation, in relation to mean sea level, to which any structure will be floodproofed; - c.
+All appropriate certifications listed in Section 6.12.130; - d.
+Description of the extent to which any watercourse will be altered or relocated as a result of proposed development; and - e.
+Description of the extent to which grading is proposed within the flood hazard zone.